 Final Rating: Clickbank Pirate

 2 out of 10 stars.
 Not recommended.
 Most methods outdated and bad SEO practices.
-See which program ranked #1.
+See the program which ranked #1, called Wealthy Affiliate.

 Even though I never tried this product, it wasn’t exactly rocket science to figure out how it works.
 I’ve been in this business for quite awhile and recognize tactics these types of programs use pretty quickly.